Glavin001/screenpipe-meeting-assistant/README.md

-# Meeting Assistant for `screenpipe`
+# Meeting Maestro - Your Meeting Assistant powered by `screenpipe`

-Meeting Assistant is a real-time meeting enhancement tool built on top of Screenpipe.
+Meeting Maestro assistant is a real-time meeting enhancement tool built on top of Screenpipe.
 It leverages Screenpipe’s continuous multi-modal capture (screen, audio, and interaction events) to provide live transcription, intelligent mapping of pre-defined call goals, and dynamic AI-driven suggestions for follow-up questions—all during your meetings.

 https://github.com/user-attachments/assets/35a55eee-a54a-4c98-8a59-c415daafaf54